coralproject/shelf/pkg/srv/auth/README.md

 ## Web Token Authentication

-To make things as secure as possible, database lookups are performed as part of web token authentication.
+To make sure things as secure as possible, database lookups are performed as part of web token authentication.
 The user must keep their token secure.

 Here are the steps to web token authentication: